-Boxes are made of cardboard; these are almost always recyclable and can be done through your local authority.
-They can be reused or kept for storage.
+Our boxes are made of cardboard, almost always recyclable through your local authorities' recycling program.
+They can also be kept and reused for storage.

-Our ice packs are made of recyclable high-density polyethylene (HDPE), which contain either a water or gel-based coolant.
-It’s worth checking local guidelines, but you can often recycle the HDPE shell after draining the coolant.
+Our ice packs are made of recyclable high-density polyethylene (HDPE), which contains either a water or gel-based coolant.
+It’s worth checking your local guidelines, but these can often be recycled once the HDPE shell after draining the coolant.

-Ice packs can also be reused many times over, so long as they’ve not come into contact with any toxic material.
+Ice packs can also be reused many times over, so long as they’ve not come into contact with toxic materials.

-Large quantities of ice packs you've accumulated may be worth returning to us.
-We’re happy to arrange a collection of pallets of ice packs, which we will then dispose of ourselves.
+Large quantities of ice packs you've accumulated over time can be returned to us as we’re happy to arrange collection of any pallets of ice packs, which we will then dispose of ourselves.
 Please contact us using the orders address for your region to arrange collection.

 Our products are shipped in expanded polystyrene (EPS) boxes to keep them cool.

 It's worth checking your local guidelines, but EPS is not commonly recycled; it should usually be disposed of in domestic waste.
 At this time, we're unable to accept returns of unwanted EPS packaging.